Frequently Asked Questions

 How can diet help manage MS symptoms?

-The Live Disease Free eating plan sets the foundation for recovery, and while many students see immediate improvements in their health from simply changing their diets – diet alone is not enough to stop MS.
+The Live Disease Free eating plan sets the foundation for recovery, and while many students see immediate improvements in their health from simply changing their diets – diet alone is not enough to stop MS. The parasitic infections must also be treated.

 What are the early signs of MS?